Getting windows in a fit state for civilised usage

 To do this, you need to open a Command Prompt window.
 Now type bash and hit enter.

 I want to have all my recently opened files and folders accessible with a keyboard shortcut.
 Who would not want that?
-People who do menially repetitive and very narrow tasks, I suppose.
+People who do menially repetitive and narrow tasks, I suppose.